leeola/docs/contents/guides/how-to-contribute-to-guides/index.md

 This general process will be pretty easy, but a few things are required on your own part.
 You must have an SSH Public Key for your VM added to GitHub.
-If you do not, and you need help doing this, please see [this tutorial](https://help.github.com/articles/generating-ssh-keys#platform-linux) on generating your SSH Key, and adding it to Github.
-Note that Step 3, you can simply open the file `~/.ssh/id_rsa.pub` in the Koding Ace editor and copy the contents manually.
-No need for xclip :)
+If you do not and you need help doing this, please see [this tutorial](https://help.github.com/articles/generating-ssh-keys#platform-linux) on generating your SSH Key, and adding it to Github. * **!Note!** Ignore the xclip information, just use Ace Editor to copy your SSH Key.*

 If you're already familiar with Git, and have all that step, readon.